GrinshpunDavid/GrinshpunDavid/README.md

 ### Hi there 👋

 - I'm currently working on ML prediction projects :baby: --> :older_man:
-- I'm interested in turning rogue data to clean and properly maintained one.
+- I'm interested in turning rogue data to clean and properly maintained one :bookmark: :coffee:
-- Fun fact: A dime has 118 ridges around the edge.
+- Fun fact: A dime has 118 ridges around the edge ✨

 <!--